-In any conduct hearing related to alleged violations of the Code of Conduct, students are guaranteed specific rights throughout the process, and they also have specific responsibilities.
-These are detailed below.
-The purpose of conduct hearings is not to determine whether or not a student violated the law, but whether or not a student violated the Code of Conduct.
+In any conduct hearing related to alleged violations of the Code of Conduct, students are guaranteed specific rights throughout the process.
+These are detailed below, and are further described during the pre-hearing conference.

-Alleged violations of individual or community rights may be reported and/or documented by any member of the community.
+Alleged violations of the Code of Conduct may be reported and/or documented by any member of the community.
 Incident reports are completed and routed to the appropriate disciplinary process as outlined elsewhere in this section.
 A documentation template is available online at https://cm.maxient.com/reportingform.php?UnivofMaryWashington&layout_id=10.
-Each disciplinary situation is handled on a case-by-case basis.

 Students will be notified of their charges prior to their being asked to attend a hearing.

 The standard of evidence used in all Code of Conduct hearings is preponderance of evidence (see "Student Conduct Process Rights and Responsibilities" below).

 UMW may adjudicate all conduct violations by enrolled students or by degree-seeking students, regardless of their enrollment status, that occur on campus, at a UMW-sponsored event, or in UMW-leased or controlled properties.
 Students may voluntarily withdraw from the University after having been charged with a Code of Conduct violation, and prior to completion of the conduct process (i.e., prior to being found responsible or not responsible for the charge(s), prior to issuance or completion of a conduct sanction, or prior to the completion of appeal process).
 However, if students who withdraw wish to re-enroll, the conduct process will need to be completed either before or after their return to the University.